The Best Gimbals

 As stated earlier, Zhiyun and DJI are competing to offer the best possible gimbal for mobile phones at the lowest possible price.
 Like the DJI Osmo Mobile 3 (we will take more about this model later on), the Zhiyun Smooth 4 brings some improvements over its predecessor and is significantly more affordable than the previous generation.

-The Zhiyun Smooth 4 is, of course, a handheld stabilizer designed to be combined with smartphones, but unlike the previous models, it can’t be combined with GoPro cameras.
+The Zhiyun Smooth 4 is, of course, a handheld stabilizer that’s one of the best gimbals for smartphones, but unlike the previous models, it can’t be combined with GoPro cameras.
 Mobile phones that correspond to their flexible handle are characterized by the following characteristics: heights are from 62 to 85 mm, and weights from 75 to 210 g. – more or less all smartphones.